xrdocs/multicast/_tutorials/mldp-flex-algo-fa.md

 ## Benefits

-- Based on over 15 years of IP multicast expertise, experience, and innovation using Cisco IOS Software
+- Based on over 15 years of IP multicast expertise, experience, and innovation using Cisco IOS Software.
-- An innovative unified control and forwarding plane that allows service providers and enterprises to transit mVPN traffic using multipoint LSPs (P2MP and MP2MP)
+- An innovative unified control and forwarding plane that allows service providers and enterprises to transit mVPN traffic using multipoint LSPs (P2MP and MP2MP).
-- State aggregation to minimize core states
+- State aggregation to minimize core states.
-- MPLS capabilities, such as Fast Reroute, that can now be applied to multicast traffic
+- MPLS capabilities, such as Fast Reroute, that can now be applied to multicast traffic.
-- Seamless support of migration from generic routing encapsulation (GRE) and IP Multicast VPNs
+- Seamless support of migration from generic routing encapsulation (GRE) and IP Multicast VPNs.
-- No need to manage customer premise equipment, enable multicast routing in the core, or use link-state routing protocol extensions to support mLDP
+- No need to manage customer premise equipment, enable multicast routing in the core, or use link-state routing protocol extensions to support mLDP.
-- Minimal cost associated with meeting bandwidth requirements of applications such as high-definition video
+- Minimal cost associated with meeting bandwidth requirements of applications such as high-definition video.
-- Based on industry standards
+- Based on industry standards.
-- It is a receiver driven tree building protocol like PIM
+- It is a receiver driven tree building protocol like PIM.
-- mLDP uses the LDP Transport to exchange Label Mappings
+- mLDP uses the LDP Transport to exchange Label Mappings.

 ## LDP Label Mapping Message